 For financial instruments not quoted in active markets, the Group uses valuation techniques such as other relevant models used by market participants which may include inputs derived from quoted prices in an active market (Level 2).
 This valuation techniques use both observable and unobservable market inputs.
-The fair value of this the forward subscription agreement is based on this valuation technique.
+The fair value of this the forward subscription agreement is based on this valuation technique so too is the investment classified as an available for sale investment with movements going through the equity reserve.

-The following table details the Group's sensitivity to a 10% increase and decrease in the share price of the Company (AUD) against the forward subscription agreement obligation (2012: \$95,379: 2011:\$8,416,623), which is designated as "Level 2".
+The following table details the Group's sensitivity to a 10% increase and decrease in the share price of the Company (AUD) against the forward subscription agreement obligation (2013: \$513,035 (asset);2012: \$95,379 (liability)), which is designated as "Level 2".
 10% represents management's assessment of the possible change in the Company's share price.
 The sensitivity analysis includes only the forward subscription obligation which is equity settled and adjusts the obligation at the period end for a 10% change in the share price of the Company.